 There are a number of ways you can find research articles and literature reviews:

 Look at the journal title

 Some journals are dedicated to research studies only.
 If the journal title has "research" in it, then it's a good bet that most (or all) of the articles in that journal are research articles.

 If you're looking at results in Education Combo, you'll see the journal title below the article title (see the green highlighted text).
-There are also some research journals are listed above - like Research in Autism Spectrum Disorders.

 Look at the article title